VictorRodriguez/hobbies/cloud/specifications/source-reorg.rst

 Use Cases
 =========

-a) Developers want to apply a change in the CentOS spec file but not to the Ubuntu rules file.
+1. Developers want to apply a change in the CentOS spec file but not to the Ubuntu rules file.

-b) Developers want to apply a performance change into CentOS but is not necesary in Ubuntu.
+2. Developers want to apply a performance change into CentOS but is not necesary in Ubuntu.

-c) Developers want to change the installation path at the CentOS spec file but not at the Ubuntu build scripts .
+3. Developers want to change the installation path at the CentOS spec file but not at the Ubuntu build scripts .
 Developer will not change anything at the src code of the service, no need to touch the git history of the source code project.